Miranda (state): Police

-Miranda State has its own autonomous police force based on Article 164 of the 1999 Venezuelan Constitution, which is known as Polimiranda (Miranda State Police), created in 1996 as the Autonomous Police Institute of Miranda State.
+Miranda State has its own autonomous police force, which is known as Polimiranda (Miranda State Police), created in 1996 as the Autonomous Police Institute of Miranda State.
 Its current director is Major General Regulo Argotte Prieto.

 Administrative divisions

-The State of Miranda as a federal entity with constitutional rank has its own Constitution, (Constitución del Estado Miranda, the Constitution of the State of Miranda) and it has two branches of public power according to Article 14 of its Constitution: the Executive (Governor of Miranda) and the Legislative (Legislative Council).
-In addition, autonomous bodies such as the State Comptroller's Office and the Attorney General's Office are established.
+The State of Miranda, as a federal entity with constitutional rank, has its own Constitution, (Constitución del Estado Miranda, the Constitution of the State of Miranda).
+It has two branches of public power: the Executive (Governor of Miranda) and the Legislative (Legislative Council).

+Autonomous bodies such as the State Comptroller's Office and the Attorney General's Office are established.
 The other three depend on the National Power as the Judicial (Miranda State Judicial District), Electoral (Miranda State Electoral Office) and Citizen.

 Its authorities are elected by the Mirandina people in a universal, direct and secret way, sending 13 deputies to the National Assembly of Venezuela.

-The state of Miranda is divided into 21 municipalities and 55 parishes according to the Regional and National Constitution.
+The state of Miranda is divided into 21 municipalities and 55 parishes.